M7OCM/890/README.md

 After many weeks of testing, fixed AGC mode FIX 2 (F2) is a good starting point for excellent airband listening on a airband resonant handheld whip.
 Higher gain antennas (plus pre amp etc) will most likely require FIX 1 (F1).
 If the point of saturation is exceeded and squelch opens, the receiving frequency will reset to 000.00000.
 Reduce value(s) accordingly.

 Users are encouraged to experiment based on location and antenna used.
-As a rule of thumb, high PGA combined with high LNA values will result in distortion of strong local signals.
+As a rule of thumb, high PGA combined with high LNA values will result in distortion of strong local AM signals.
 Consider reducing LNAS to value 2, and/or reducing PGA by 1 or more units.

 Please note registers reset to default on shutdown.
+All BK4819 AGC modes are available though F0, F7, F6 and F5 are undocumented and most have default zero values, some of those values are unchangeable which is normal behaviour.
+Unlike AM fix, register edits also work on FM.

 Barring this feature and some cosmetics (status bar Dual Standby DSB changed to RX2), there is no other changes from v2.0.2 so no need to update if AM - particularly airband - isn't of interest.